udexon/GEISHA/Roadmap_C.md

 4. TechSing = time when GEISHA automated outputs > human

+I. Phosifying all existing AI projects

-5. Highlight software engineering benefits of Phoscript, interface to all programming languages, hybrid API, easier to recruit new programmers for existing projects by simplifying code.
+1. Highlight software engineering benefits of Phoscript, interface to all programming languages, hybrid API, easier to recruit new programmers for existing projects by simplifying code.

 - How to use Phoscript for debugging, maintenance and continuous improvement.